LINWEN607/congregate/customer/setting-up-codecommit-credentials.md

 > **TL;DR**
 > The HTTPS password that Congregate places in the `import_url` **must not contain the `/` character**.
-> If your generated password includes a slash, click **“Generate credentials”** again until you obtain one that does not.
+> If your generated password includes a `/`, click **"Generate credentials"** again until you obtain one that does not.

 ## 1. Create/choose an IAM user